-The date and time of the last import is displayed in the Import Status section of the sidebar.
+In the details sidebar, YouTrack shows import status, the date and time of the last import, and details on the data that was imported.
 If there are any problems encountered during import, the error messages are displayed here.

 On the final step of the import setup, you have an option to select those Jira projects that you want to import to YouTrack.
 You can also choose whether to create a new project for the import or import data into an existing project in YouTrack.

 Locate those Jira projects that you want to import.

 Use the filter bar on the right to filter projects by name.

 Select the projects that you want to import.
 Check the box on the top of the list to import all available Jira projects.

 Select a target YouTrack project for each Jira project.

 When loading the list of Jira projects for mapping, YouTrack checks for existing YouTrack projects with corresponding names.
 If it finds a YouTrack project with the same name as the Jira one, YouTrack suggests it as the target project.